void-linux/void-docs/src/config/network/wpa_supplicant.md

 The runit scripts checks the following options in `/etc/sv/wpa_supplicant/conf`.

+- `OPTS`: Options to be passed to the service.
+(Overrides any other options!)
 - `CONF_FILE`: Path to file to be used for configuration.
-- `WPA_INTERFACE`: Interface to be matched, defaults to all interfaces.
+- `WPA_INTERFACE`: Interface to be matched (May contain a wildcard; Defaults to all interfaces.)

-- `OPTS`: Options to be passed to the service.
-Defaults to -s.
+If no `conf` file is found, the service searches for the following files in `/etc/wpa_supplicant`:

+- `wpa_supplicant-<interface>.conf`: if found, these files are bound to the named interface.
+- `wpa_supplicant.conf`: if found, this file is loaded and binds to all other interfaces found.

 To enable the [wpa_supplicant(8)](https://man.voidlinux.org/wpa_supplicant.8) service.